jonnonz1/nz-statute-book/acts/public/1999/ngati-turangitukua-claims-settlement-act-1999.md

 ### 23 Effective date of matters set out in this Part
 The revocation of reserves by sections 25(3), 26(2), and 27(3) and the vesting of the fee simple estate in those reserves in accordance with sections 25(4), 26(3), and 27(4) takes effect on the settlement date.

-### 24 Intermediate vesting of certain reserves in the Crown before fee simple estate vests in Ngati Turangitukua Charitable Trust
+### 24 Intermediate vesting of certain reserves in the Crown before fee simple estate vests in Ngāti Tūrangitukua Charitable Trust
 (1) This section applies to the revocation of a reserve as a reserve under section 25(3), section 26(2), or section 27(3) if the reserve is—
-  (a) A Crown reserve; or
+  (a) a Crown reserve; or
-  (b) A Council reserve that, immediately before it was vested in the Council, was owned by the Crown.
+  (b) a council reserve that, immediately before it was vested in the Council, was owned by the Crown.
-(2) Before the fee simple estate in a reserve vests in the Ngati Turangitukua Charitable Trust under section 25(4), section 26(3), or section 27(4), the reserve vests in the Crown.
+(2) Before the fee simple estate in a reserve vests in the Ngāti Tūrangitukua Charitable Trust under section 25(4), section 26(3), or section 27(4), the reserve vests in the Crown.

 ### 25 Kutai Street reserves
 (1) In this section, Kutai Street reserves means the land described in Parts 1 and 2 of Schedule 3.
 (2) The land described in Part 2 of Schedule 3 is declared a reserve and classified as a recreation reserve under the Reserves Act 1977.
 (3) The reservation of the Kutai Street reserves as reserves are revoked.
-(4) The fee simple estates in the Kutai Street reserves are vested in the Ngati Turangitukua Charitable Trust, subject to all encumbrances.
+(4) The fee simple estates in the Kutai Street reserves are vested in the Ngāti Tūrangitukua Charitable Trust, subject to all encumbrances.
 (5) Subsection (4) is subject to section 24.
 (6) The vesting under subsection (4) is—
   (a) subject to a public pedestrian right of way that is 3 m in width and immediately adjacent to the Tongariro River; and